rakeshmukundan/restapitest/README.md

 Results will be stored in a file named results.html in the same directory.
 It can be opened in a browser to view results and logs

+*** Note: Running tests without changing the petIDtoDelete will result in DELETE test case failure ***